arsheenkour/myportal/README.md

-# 🧪 MyPortal – Testing Project
+# 🧪 MyPortal

-This repository is dedicated to testing a sample web portal using powerful tools like **Selenium**, **Postman**, and **JMeter**.
-The goal is to simulate real-world test scenarios and ensure the application's functionality, performance, and API reliability.
+A simple repository created to demonstrate and organize testing projects using **Selenium**, **Postman**, and **JMeter**.

 ---

 ## 📌 Overview

-**MyPortal** represents a hypothetical web application, and this project demonstrates how to:

-- Perform functional UI testing with Selenium
-- Validate API endpoints with Postman
-- Measure performance and load handling with JMeter
+This repository showcases various testing approaches for web applications.
+It includes test scripts, API validations, and performance testing examples created as part of learning and real-world test simulations.

 ---

-## 🧰 Tools Used
+## 🔧 Tools & Technologies

-- **Selenium** (Automation of UI workflows and regression testing)
+- **Selenium** – UI automation testing
-- **Postman** (API request testing, assertions, and automation collections)
+- **Postman** – API testing and validation
-- **JMeter** (Load, stress, and performance testing)
+- **JMeter** – Load and performance testing

 ---

-## 📁 Folder Structure
+## 📁 Project Structure (To Be Updated)